 The AUITF was reorganized in April 2012 into the Accessible University Advisory Committee (AUAC) to recognize the ongoing nature of its work beyond what is contemplated for a task force.
 At the same time COSID was also reorganized.
-Specifically, both committees were reorganized to enhance the work and better align AUAC and COSID as reporting directly as advisory committees to the Office of Equity and Inclusion, the office with ADA responsibilities.
+Specifically, both committees were reorganized to enhance the work and better align AUAC and COSID as reporting directly as advisory committees to the Office of Equal Opportunity and Access, the office with ADA responsibilities.
 Committee roles, charges, membership and operating procedures were clarified as well.
 AUAC will continue to secondarily report to the VP for Finance and Administration, and COSID will begin reporting secondarily to the Provost and Executive VP.

 There have been many practice changes recently to address procedural ways in which we can tackle the complex issue of accessibility in our physical environment.
 Some of these were initiated by the AUAC, others as a result of the campus accessibility assessment, and others by offices on campus.
 Some of these changes include the following:

 There are three ways that the university has attempted to approach accessibility work in this arena; assess campus for physical accessibility, climate surveys, and committee work.

 The university has concluded the first phase of a campus accessibility survey and assessment in an effort to identify barriers in the physical environment.
 This work included evaluating all of the pedestrian and transportation facilities within the main campus up to entrances to buildings, and will continue with individual interior building assessments.
 This work will help the university continue to develop best practices for access, and includes as additional main goals barrier removal prioritization and identification of as many accessible paths as possible around campus – to achieve a universally accessible campus.